palantir/atlasdb/docs/source/cluster_management/sweep.rst

 4. There are no priority tables, and the table being swept is blacklisted; select another table using standard sweep heuristics.

+Note that if blacklist/priority settings are subsequently removed, sweep will continue sweeping the table that those settings have made it select (in particular, it will not immediately return to the original table it was sweeping).

+Also, as we don't know the data distribution of the original table we were sweeping, we don't know how much of the table we have swept; we thus don't have enough information to update the sweep priority table with our results while registering that we have only done a partial sweep.
+In practice, this would tend to mean that the probability the original table being swept will be picked again for sweeping after overrides have been removed may be a little higher than if we accounted for the partial sweep.

 .. toctree::
     :maxdepth: 1
     :hidden: